-B All of this might sound like a barbaric pastime, but there is so much more to it than just two people trying to hit each other as hard as they can.
+All of this might sound like a barbaric pastime, but there is so much more to it than just two people trying to hit each other as hard as they can.
 Even back then, the sport had certain rules and regulations.
 The few rules of boxing in Ancient Greece that are known to us are mostly based on historical references and images.
-There was no holding or wrestling.
+There were no holds or wrestling.
 Any type of blow with the hand was allowed, but no eye gouging.
-No ring was used, and rounds or time limits didn't exist at the time either.
+No ring was used, and there were no rounds or time limits.
 The fight would go on until one man was knocked out or admitted he had been beaten.
 Unlike the modern sport, there was no rule against hitting an opponent when he was down.
 There were no weight classes within the men's and boys' divisions; opponents for a match were chosen randomly.
 Although there is some evidence of kicks used in ancient Greek boxing, this remains a subject for debate among scholars.